sachinsinghi/GUI-docs/HTML/getting-started/installing.md

 	<div class="col-sm-7 col-sm-offset-2">
 		<h3 class="body-font">Your body and js script</h3>
 		<p class="content-text">
-			Next comes the body tag which should include a message for those who have js disabled followed by your content.
+			Next comes the body tag which should include a message for user who have js disabled, followed by your content.
-			At the very end of your content, right before you close the body we include the JavaScript.
-Concatenate all your own scripts into the bottom of the GUI script.
+			Include the JavaScript at the very end of your content, immediately before you close the body.
+Concatenate all of your own scripts into the bottom of the GUI script.
 		</p>
 	</div>